HeardLibrary/linked-data/commonsbot/README.md

 # Scripts and information for interacting with Wikimedia Commons

+A short link to this page is <http://vanderbi.lt/commonstool>.

 This directory contains scripts for retrieving data from Commons and for writing to the Commons API.
-Some of these scripts are ad hoc and still under development.
-The CommonsTool script is potentially useable, although it's still under testing.

 There is also information comparing the different templates that are available for writing to the Mediawiki HTML pages for Commons items.
 The `Artwork` and `Information` templates seem to be in common use, and the `Art Photo` template is useful with 3D artworks.